-Step 6: After confirmation, click on the Print Form 26QB option to take a printout.
+Step 6: After confirmation, click on the Print form 26QB online option to take a printout.

-Step 7: Click on “Submit to the bank” option to make the payment via net banking platform which is available for a list of authorised banks.
+Step 7: Click on the “Submit to the bank” option to make the payment via the net banking platform which is available for a list of authorised banks.

 Step 8: Once the payment is complete, a challan is generated, which consists of CIN, bank name and other payment details.